Home > Analyses > Utilities > The Southern Company

 Score analysis

-The following radar chart presents a summary of key financial scores for The Southern Company:
+The radar chart below presents a comprehensive view of the company’s key financial scores:

 score analysis